crisdiaz-github/Webglprueba/README.md

 # Link:
 https://crisdiaz-github.github.io/Webglprueba/

-This is a test build.
+This is a WIP test build.
 Im having fun making a virtual table for tabletop RPG sessions like DnD.

 Currently there are only basic functions like: